-In this article, we will explore how to use Segmentation & Insights and Content Personalization to drive relevant experiences that match a first time visitor’s shopping preferences.
+In this article, we will explore how to use Segmentation & Insights and Category Merchandising to drive relevant experiences that match a first time visitor’s shopping preferences.

 Since the release of our Segmentation & Insights offering, we’ve seen retailers expanding their customer knowledge to achieve various goals through Nosto products such as Product Recommendations or Content Personalization.
 While primarily used to learn more about shoppers preferences to create relevant shopping experiences, my favorite story to date has a slightly different spin…